 All students must complete an Orientation and Placement Session (approx. 3.5 hours).
 This session includes placement testing, goal setting, and registration.
 Afterwards, you will be able to select a class time and location that meets your schedule.

-Register for a session online or contact the Department of Adult Education and Literacy office at (815) 280-1334 or (815) 280-1325.
+Register for an Orientation and Placement Session Online or contact the Department of Adult Education and Literacy office at (815) 280-1334 or (815) 280-1325.
 Students may also stop by our offices at 235 N. Chicago Street, Joliet, Suite 3019, to schedule an orientation session date and time.

 I-Pathways is an internet-based instructional program that may be combined with traditional classroom instruction or used as a stand-alone option to help prepare students for any of the high school equivalency tests (GED, HiSET, or TASC).
 Enrollment into I-Pathways is done through the classroom teacher.
 The I-Pathways program can be accessed via any device connected to the internet, and is an excellent option for students who want additional options for out-of-classroom studies or do not have easy access to the classroom.
 The benefits of I-Pathways are best reached when used as an augmentation to classroom instruction.